justin-theodorus/gdg-backend/README.md

 CareConnect Hub is a comprehensive activity management system designed for special needs care centers.
 It connects participants, caregivers (family members), volunteers, and staff through an intelligent platform that combines a Telegram bot interface with a powerful staff dashboard.

+## 🎯 Problem Statement

+**Problem Statement by MINDS:** How might we reduce friction in activity sign-ups for both individuals and caregivers, while reducing manual effort for staff in managing and consolidating registration data?

 ## 🌟 Key Features

 ### For Participants & Caregivers (Telegram Bot)